Born Again and Once Saved Always Saved (OSAS): Can a Christian Lose Salvation?

 ...if the root is holy, so are the branches...
 If some of the branches have been broken off...

 Notes: Clearly this is Paul's version of Jesus' "vine and branches" verses.
 So Paul too talks about "branches broken off", similar to branches that wither and die, in Jesus' version!!
-A further confirmation of the possibility of becoming unsaved.
+A further confirmation of the possibility of becoming fallen away.
 And this one is for those who like to hear it from Paul himself :)

 Romans 11:23